flora-hang/Recipe-book-with-Scaler/README.md

 - You can save the state of my application by pressing save recipe button on home page
 - You can reload the state of my application by pressing load button on home page.
 Recipes will be loaded into the view recipe panel, which can be accessed by clicking the view recipe button on the home page.

+# Phase 4 task 2
+- Sun Apr 07 11:10:53 PDT 2024
+  Added recipe: salad

+# Phase 4 task 3
+- Looking at the diagram, I realize the amount of coupling in my program is very high.
+I should probably do something to reduce the amount of coupling.
+Since the high coupling will lead to a series of problems when I change any one aspect of the model classes.
+However, since a lot of the referencing to the recipe class was to use the constructor, I can seem to think of a way to reduce the coupling.
+There is also a lot of fields being declared in the ScaleRecipePanel class.
+I could make some of the fields local instead of universal since we do want to make variable as local as possible to avoid complications in the future.